 What you should know about our pancreatic cancer program

-Our pancreatic cancer unit has its own program, led by Richard N. Berri, M.D., and Michael J. Jacobs, M.D.
+Our pancreatic cancer unit has its own program, led by Michael J. Jacobs, M.D. and Richard N. Berri, M.D.
 The team follows a multidisciplinary National Comprehensive Cancer Network (NCCN) based approach with an emphasis on neoadjuvant chemotherapy, radiation and definitive surgical resection, including the management of complex pancreatic resection.

 Your physician has referred you to our surgeons because of their expertise in this field.
 We maintain continuing communication with your referring physicians and ensure their involvement in your medical management throughout the process.